qemu/qemu/docs/system/target-mips.rst

 -  RTL8139D as a network card chipset

+The Loongson-3 virtual platform emulation supports:

+-  Loongson 3A CPU

+-  LIOINTC as interrupt controller

+-  GPEX and virtio as peripheral devices

+-  Both KVM and TCG supported

 The mipssim pseudo board emulation provides an environment similar to what the proprietary MIPS emulator uses for running Linux.
 It supports: